Maybe because I didn't light it till two o'clock, but whatever.

 They're creating an image of the people who play this game, and they're doing it eagerly.

-So you got a Redskins owner's a racist pig.
+So, you got a Redskins owner who's a racist pig.

-They're not going to let go of that until they get the name changed.
+They're not going to let go of that till they get the name changed.

 And even after they get the name changed, then they're going to go after the Cleveland Indians and the Atlanta Braves.